tranducthu2003/Thu_FCL2/README.md

-# Federated Continual Learning Benchmark
+# Federated Continual Learning Benchmark - Lucaz version - ???

 ## Overview
 Federated Continual Learning (FCL) Benchmark is a standardized evaluation framework for assessing continual learning methods in federated settings.
 It provides datasets, evaluation metrics, and baseline implementations to facilitate research in FCL.